Jip-Hop/jailmaker/README.md

 ### Autostart Jail on Boot

 In order to start a jail automatically after TrueNAS boots, run `/mnt/mypool/jailmaker/jlmkr.py start myjail` as Post Init Script with Type `Command` from the TrueNAS web interface.
+If you want to automatically install systemd-nspawn if it's not already installed (recommended to keep working after a TrueNAS SCALE update) then you may use a command such as this instead: `/mnt/mypool/jailmaker/jlmkr.py install && /mnt/mypool/jailmaker/jlmkr.py start myjail`.

 ## Additional Commands